Moe-hacker/daijin/README.md

 * I am not responsible for anything that may happen to your device by using this project.
 * You do it at your own risk and take the responsibility upon yourself.
 * This project has no Super Cow Powers.
+Docker is a registered trademark of Docker, Inc. This project has no relationship with it.
 ```
+# NOTICE:
+This program is not official tool of docker or dockerhub, you can report bugs here, but this program has no relation with docker.
+Docker is a registered trademark of Docker, Inc.
 # About the new version:
 It only contain some basic functions.
 In fact, I just want it to be an example usage of the new tools I wrote.
 # Installation: